Doctor Zhivago (novel): Plot summary

-The plot of Doctor Zhivago is long and intricate.
-It can be difficult to follow for two reasons.
+The plot of Doctor Zhivago is long and intricate; it can be difficult to follow for two reasons.
 Firstly, Pasternak employs many characters, who interact with each other throughout the book in unpredictable ways.
-Secondly, he frequently introduces a character by one of his/her three names, then subsequently refers to that character by another of the three names or a nickname, without expressly stating that he is referring to the same character.
+Secondly, as is common in narrative Russian literature, he frequently introduces a character by one of his/her three names, then subsequently refers to that character by another of the three names or a nickname, without expressly stating that he is referring to the same character.

 Part 1

-Imperial Russia, 1902.
-The novel opens during a Russian Orthodox funeral liturgy, or panikhida, for Yuri's mother, Marya Nikolaevna Zhivago.
+The novel opens in Imperial Russia, 1902, during a Russian Orthodox funeral liturgy, or panikhida, for Yuri's mother, Marya Nikolaevna Zhivago.
 Having long ago been abandoned by his father, Yuri is taken in by his maternal uncle, Nikolai Nikolaevich Vedenyapin, a philosopher and former Orthodox priest who now works for the publisher of a progressive newspaper in a provincial capital on the Volga River.
 Yuri's father, Andrei Zhivago, was once a wealthy member of Moscow's merchant gentry, but has squandered the family's fortune in Siberia through debauchery and carousing.

 The next summer, Yuri (who is 11 years old) and Nikolai Nikolaevich travel to Duplyanka, the estate of Lavrenty Mikhailovich Kologrivov, a wealthy silk merchant.
 They are there not to visit Kologrivov, who is abroad with his wife, but to visit a mutual friend, Ivan Ivanovich Voskoboinikov, an intellectual who lives in the steward's cottage.
 Kologrivov's daughters, Nadya (who is 15 years old) and Lipa (who is younger), are also living at the estate with a governess and servants.
 Innokenty (Nika) Dudorov, a 13-year-old boy who is the son of a convicted terrorist has been placed with Ivan Ivanovich by his mother and lives with him in the cottage.
 As Nikolai Nikolaevich and Ivan Ivanovich are strolling in the garden and discussing philosophy, they notice that a train passing in the distance has come to a stop in an unexpected place, indicating that something is wrong.
 On the train, an 11-year-old boy named Misha Grigorievich Gordon is traveling with his father.
 They have been on the train for three days.
 During that time, a kind man had given Misha small gifts and had talked for hours with his father, Grigory Osipovich Gordon.
 However, encouraged by his attorney, who was traveling with him, the man had become drunk.
 Eventually, the man had rushed to the vestibule of the moving train car, pushed aside the boy's father, opened the door and thrown himself out, killing himself.
 Misha's father had then pulled the emergency brake, bringing the train to a halt.
 The passengers disembark and view the corpse while the police are called.
 The deceased's lawyer stands near the body and blames the suicide on alcoholism.